Azad (2000 film): Plot

 However, Azad is more interested in retrieving money from the chit fund company and going back to his home to marry off his sister.
 He refuses to enact the role and take the responsibility of the legendary character "Azad".
 But later on, the chit fund company turns out to be bogus, which was managed by Deva, to generate finance for the smuggling of ammunition to Pakistan.
 Upon seeing the victims of the chit fund company committing suicide, Azad wears the mask of 'Azad' to stop Deva's mission.
 All these incidents make Deva extremely frustrated, so he kills and blasts Kaveri at her wedding.
 Azad also learns that Deva is not a Hindu, but an Indian Mujahideen terrorist under the guise of a Hindu and is on a mission to destroy India.

-Deva demands the state administration for release of their militant leader in exchange for the lives of train passengers hijacked by Deva en route to Pakistan via Punjab, India.
-Sameer, an IPS officer requests for a chance to fight them off instead of exchanging lives who would kill more people if released.
-Deva provokes Sameer that being a Muslim man, he is opposing his jihad.
-After Deva tries shooting him with pakistan made bullet, he kills himself with his service revolver, just as freedom fighter Azad escaped the English bullet.
+Deva demands the state administration for the release of their militant leader in exchange for the lives of train passengers hijacked by Deva en route to Pakistan via Punjab, India.
+Saleem, an IPS officer, requests a chance to fight them off instead of exchanging lives with those who would kill more people if released.
+Deva provokes Saleem that, being a Muslim man, he is opposing his jihad.
+After Deva tries shooting Saleem with a Pakistan-made bullet, Saleem kills himself with his service revolver, just as freedom fighter Azad escaped the English bullet.

 Azad now goes alone and gets badly beaten up by Deva.
-After Deva lashes that he would destroy India, Azad gets up and kills Deva.
+After Deva lashes out that he would destroy India, Azad gets up and kills Deva.
 He then reunites with his family.